Students from “Engineering Sciences” at Tor Vergata

 SSD: ING-INF/03

-The Digital Signal Processing teaching modules offer students the opportunity to become designer providing a solid theoretical basis, multiple design techniques and Matlab script development skills.
+The Digital Signal Processing teaching modules offer students the opportunity to become designers, providing a solid theoretical basis, multiple design techniques, and Matlab script development skills.